wall-e785/IAT460-IsTyping/README.md

 # Setup:
 This project was created on Python 3.9.2.
 Download it from here: https://www.python.org/downloads/release/python-392/ After downloading Python, create a virtual environment in VSCode to run the program.
 More information can be found here: https://code.visualstudio.com/docs/python/environments
-The following libaries are also required to be downloaded using pip into the virtual environment: pygame google.generativeai dotenv pyfirmata2 math rand
+The following libaries are also required to be downloaded using pip into the virtual environment: _pygame, google.generativeai, dotenv, pyfirmata2, math, rand_

 To setup the Arduino board, you will need to upload the StandardFirmata example sketch.
 More information to find this sketch in Arduino can be found here, as well as the original documentation of pyfirmata2: https://github.com/berndporr/pyFirmata2
 You will also need wires, a pressure sensor, and a 10k ohm resistor.
 Create the following circuit as shown: